mh453Uol/Placement/README.md

 ## CRMLive
 CRM and Quote management web app which can support multiple companies all under one website.
 Since this was a closed development project source code cant be disclosed.
-Here a video though - https://vimeo.com/200467905
+Here a video though - https://vimeo.com/200467905 password is Placement

 ### Features
 1. Register companies.